rntmancuso/black-box-profiler/README.md

 That's it!
 The board should be able to boot now.
 Notice that the *boot.scr* is set up so to start the kernel using the `/dev/mmcblk0p2` partition of the sd-card as the root filesystem.

+### Setting-up the Black-box profiler

+1. Clone the profiler from *black-box-profiler* repo: https://github.com/rntmancuso/black-box-profiler.git

+2. Before compiling the profiler, you need to compile/cross-compile the elf library.
+For doing so, run the install_libelf.sh from profiler folder.
+Then compress its results and move them to ZCU board.

 ### Test Page Migration

 Before even deploying the Jailhouse hypervisor, let's use our synthetic task to test that page migration works correctly.